iworks/sierotki/readme.txt

 * The translation function now includes the ability to replace text.
 The default setting is off.
 * The `orphan_replace_gettext` filter has been added.
 It allows to turn off selected values in gettext related functions.
 * The `orphan_replace_acf` filter has been added.
 It allows to turn off selected values in ACF fields.
+* The deprecated data conversion usage has been fixed.

 = 3.0.4 - 2022-11-20 =
 * Handle space after year for short year format "r.".
 Props for [Mastafu Design](https://wordpress.org/support/users/mastafu/)